wp-plugins/postman-smtp/readme.txt

 = How does OAuth 2.0 work? =

-Postman requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a service (handle Gmail, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).
+Postman requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a specific service (handle Gmail, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).

 Once you grant access, Postman then overrides the WordPress wp_mail() function to provide an incredibly stable mail sub-system.